hanyangl5/hanyangl5.github.io/blogs/fresnel/fresnel.md

 **why almost all render engine use a fresnel term to mix specular and diffuse color?**

->the fresnel equation describes the light amount of reflection and refraction.
+> the fresnel equation describes the light amount of reflection and refraction.
 The reflected light contributes to the specular brdf, and the refracted light under the surface will be absorbed and scatterd outside the surface. the scattered light is the diffuse part we calculated in shader.

-# multi scatter diffuse

-# kulla conty
+> update on 9.11 2023, I think it is a simple mix between diffuse and microfacet model now, because diffuse and microfacet is two different model of the surface, diffuse is not subsurface scattering.

 # Ref